 Blogging without a plan is like taking a newborn on a road trip and leaving your diaper bag at home.
 If you’re not prepared, you’re going to end up with a big pile of crap on your hands.

 I started out as a beginning blogger with no real strategy, other than setting up posts and messing around on Pinterest.
-Three months in, I’ve gotten some results but I’m sure I could be doing better if I’d started with a watertight plan.
+And boy, what a huge mistake that turned out to be.

-If you’re not sure how to focus as a beginning blogger, my best pro tip is to focus on two things and two things only — content and promotion.
+If you’re not sure how to focus as a beginning blogger, my best tip is to focus on two things and two things only to start — content and promotion.

 There’s a fairly simple formula to follow: